New York Like a Native

 You can walk the bridge (about a mile) in just 30 minutes--directions and photos below--but I typically recommend small groups to budget 45 minutes so you can spend time taking photos.
 Larger groups need more time, because more people will meander.
 But remember: walking the bridge is not a two-hour project.

 Lots of tour guides (including me!) offer tours that include the Brooklyn Bridge, usually with an addition to walk in DUMBO and Fulton Ferry near the bridge in Brooklyn.
 Other tours include sights in Lower Manhattan.
-But you don't absolutely need a tour to walk the bridge alone!
+But you don't need a tour guide to walk the bridge.
 (There, I said it.
-Maybe that doesn't help my business, but I want to give helpful advice.)
+Maybe that doesn't help my business, but I want to provide helpful advice.)

-Tours can offer more value, but the bridge is particularly difficult for large groups; sure, we can talk before and after we get on the bridge, but there are only two places on the bridge--at the two bridge towers-).
+Tours can offer more value, but the bridge is difficult logistically for large groups; sure, we can talk before and after we get on the bridge, but there are only two places on the bridge--at the two bridge towers).
 I can also offer people history and old photos before or after they get on the bridge.

 More than just a bridge walk